IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 The OpenID Connector Provider Keycloak has already been pre-deployed in the cluster, and a realm named `Galaxy` is created.
 This is the security realm to be used for our application.

 1. Configure the application by substiting the keycloak URL to the relevant configuration file.
-   - First, take a look at the contents of deploy/overlay-apps/configmap.yaml (at the current directory of `/openshift-workshop-was/labs/Openshift/RuntimeModernization`), and note the occurrences of `ENTER_YOUR_ROUTER_HOSTNAME_HERE`:
+   - First, take a look at the contents of `deploy/overlay-apps/configmap.yaml` (at the current directory of `/openshift-workshop-was/labs/Openshift/RuntimeModernization`), and note the occurrences of `ENTER_YOUR_ROUTER_HOSTNAME_HERE`:

      ```
      cat deploy/overlay-apps/configmap.yaml
      ```

-     Output:
+     Output of yaml:
      ```yaml
      apiVersion: v1
      kind: ConfigMap